American expat in France

-Find helpful tips about preparing to live overseas in Planning to Move Abroad?
-12 Things You Need To Do Before You Go too.
-In addition to the suggestions shared and— I’m Outta Here: An American’s Ultimate Visa Guide to Becoming An Expat in Europe—InternNation and Expatica are two references that’ll also provide you with steps to moving to France.
+Find helpful information about prepping to live overseas with our tips on the 12 things you need to do before you go.
+In addition to the suggestions shared and— I’m Outta Here: An American’s Ultimate Visa Guide to Becoming An Expat in Europe—InternNations and Expatica are two resources that’ll also provide you with steps to moving to France.

 Last, search for expats groups in France for even more insight on how to move to France from those who have already done it!